KatherineMykhailyk/BlogApplication/README.md

 Please download or clone this repository and then follow the following steps:

-1. Yarn / NPM Install
+1. Yarn / NPM install
 2. Yarn start / NPM start
 3. Go to http://localhost:3000/